 One of Al Zehnder’s earliest memories is standing on a milk crate peeling cucumbers in the kitchen of his family’s restaurant.
 He was 7 or 8 years old at the time, pitching in with his sisters, Martha and Susan, at the family business.
-Fast forward more than 50 years, and the CEO of Zehnder’s of Frankenmuth is about to turn 60.
+Fast forward more than 50 years, and the CEO of Zehnder’s of Frankenmuth is now 60.

 His business has grown to include the largest family restaurant in the country, lodging, water parks, a golf course and retail shops.
 “Our whole focus as a company has been to develop a four-season family vacation destination, and a big part of that has been our entry into the indoor water park hotel concept which has been very successful,” Zehnder says.
 Zehnder and his sisters are the third generation of family to work at the historic travel destination founded by his grandfather, and some fourth-generation members have come on board to help keep the tradition alive.
 The company’s history dates to 1928, when Zehnder’s grandparents, William and Emilie Zehnder, purchased the New Exchange Hotel in Frankenmuth.
 Today, the restaurant, which serves its iconic all-you-can-eat, family style chicken dinner, has nine dining rooms that can seat 1,500 people and serves nearly 1 million meals a year.